Analysis: New tastes, nimble fashion rivals squeeze top U.S. teen chains

 “There isn’t a lot of innovative clothing out there for anyone, and there are plenty of other places to buy clothes if you want,” said Wendy Liebmann, CEO of WSL Strategic Retail.

-Reporting by Phil Wahba and Dhanya Skariachan in New York; Editing by Jilian Mincer, Tim Dobbyn and John Wallace
+Reporting by Phil Wahba and Dhanya Skariachan in New York; Editing by Jilian Mincer and Tim Dobbyn